Ramos Arizpe: History

+Geography

 Climate

 Ramos Arizpe has a desert climate (Köppen climate classification BWh Owing to its altitude of 1400 to 1500 m above sea level, temperatures are milder than other desert cities at lower elevations.
 Winters are mild with warm temperatures during the day and cold nights.
 The January average temperature is 11.9 C. On average, temperatures drop below freezing on 18 days per year, which can occur in the months November to April.
 Occasionally, it can receive snowfall.
 Precipitation is low during the winter months and many days are clear and sunny, averaging 20-22 clear days from December to March.

 Summers are warm to hot with the warmest month being June and July, each with an average temperature of 23.2 C. Temperatures frequently exceed 30 C and occasionally 40.0 C during the summer months.
 Most of the precipitation that Ramos Arizpe receives falls during the summer months.
 On average, Ramoz Arizpe receives 245.6 mm of precipitation per year and there are 37 days with measureable precipitation.
 The wettest record month was June 1990 with 385 mm and the wettest day record was 28 June 2007 with 166 mm.

 Landmarks

 Historical landmarks are Don Miguel Ramos Arizpe's house, father of Mexican federalism, Hacienda Santa María built in 1721, where Fr.
-Miguel Hidalgo conducted his final mass, and Hacienda de Guadalupe, where the Plan de Guadalupe was signed during the Mexican Revolution in 1913.
+Miguel Hidalgo celebrated his final mass, and Hacienda de Guadalupe, where the Plan de Guadalupe was signed during the Mexican Revolution in 1913.